mldavey/Use-Ajax-to-Control-Robot-Arm/readme.md

 The serial class is a modified version of the PHP Serial class by Xowap (https://github.com/Xowap/PHP-Serial).

 Kyle Granat from Trossen Robotics (https://github.com/kgranat) wrote the original arm.php code.
-Updates to arm.php and form-text-boxes/ made by Maureen Davey (http://www.maureenldavey.com).
+All other files besides arm.php and php_serial.class.php were written by Maureen Davey (http://www.maureenldavey.com).

 File Structure